Russian sports organisations face heavy toll of mounting sporting sanctions - NewsBreak

 An International Paralympic Committee meeting to discuss the invasion is taking place on Wednesday ahead of the Beijing Winter Paralympics starting on Friday.

-And a statement from the British Paralympic Association said: “The British Paralympic Association stands united with the International Paralympic Committee (IPC) in condemning the actions of the Russian government in Ukraine and our thoughts and prayers are with our Ukrainian counterparts at this time.
+And a statement from the British Paralympic Association read: “The British Paralympic Association stands united with the International Paralympic Committee (IPC) in condemning the actions of the Russian government in Ukraine and our thoughts and prayers are with our Ukrainian counterparts at this time.”

-“Participation in the Paralympic Games is a matter for the IPC and the IPC Governing Board is meeting on Wednesday March 2 to discuss Russia’s invasion of Ukraine.
-We recognise that the IPC is bound by its constitution to be a non-political body and we support them in delivering a peaceful Games for the benefit of all athletes.

-“Given the magnitude of the humanitarian crisis unfolding in Ukraine we cannot see how the participation of Russia or Belarus in the Beijing 2022 Paralympic Winter Games is compatible with the objectives of the Paralympic movement.
-The safety and wellbeing of our athletes and team is our primary concern.
-We await the decision of the IPC on Wednesday before commenting further.”
+It continued: “Given the magnitude of the humanitarian crisis unfolding in Ukraine, we cannot see how the participation of Russia or Belarus in the Beijing 2022 Paralympic Winter Games is compatible with the objectives of the Paralympic movement.”

 Formula One’s governing body was due to hold an emergency meeting on Tuesday to discuss the future of Russian driver Nikita Mazepin.

-The Automobile Federation of Ukraine president Leonid Kostyuchenk has demanded the FIA bans all Russian and Belarusian drivers from competing outside of their own countries.
+The Automobile Federation of Ukraine president Leonid Kostyuchenko has demanded the FIA bans all Russian and Belarusian drivers from competing outside of their own countries.

 World Rugby denounced Russia’s “aggressive invasion”, adding the country’s actions have been facilitated by Belarus, and the governing body has therefore decided to suspend both countries “from all international rugby and cross-border club rugby activities until further notice” with full and immediate effect.